Nightmares and Other Sleep Problems in Children

 What can you do to help your child?

-- Most children who have night terrors and confusional arousals don't want comfort from parents.
+Most children who have night terrors or confusional arousals don't want comfort from parents.
 They usually will fall back asleep when it's over, and they won't remember the event the next morning.
 But a night terror can be very upsetting to watch.

 - Gently and quietly lead your child back to bed.